lakejs/lake-docs/guide/plugin.md

 └─ index.js
 ```

-The code below is the specific code for these files.
+Below is the code for these files:

 ::: code-group